aheirich/AMI2/doc/graph_manager.md

 # Graph Manager

-The GraphManager is a process that maintains the current execution graph and makes it available to workers through the global Redis.
+The GraphManager is a process that maintains the current execution graph and makes it available to workers through the global store.

 class GraphManager: listens for graph modification requests from clients.
 It approves or denies each request so the client can raise an error if appropriate.
-After modifying the graph the GraphManager optimizes it before writing to the global Redis.
+After modifying the graph the GraphManager optimizes it before writing to the global store.

 In a small system the GraphManager is a singleton process.
 In a larger system with many clients the GraphManager is replicated (not distributed).